City Council Passes New, Simplified Curfew For Philadelphia Minors

 The city has always had a curfew for minors so that part isn’t new.
-But what this legislation does is streamline the age groups and creates a new space so children out late don’t have to spend the night at the police station.READ MORE: Ocean County Couple Among Those Missing In Building Collapse Near Miami
+But what this legislation does is streamline the age groups and creates a new space so children out late don’t have to spend the night at the police station.READ MORE: Pedestrian Struck Near Ben Franklin Bridge In Camden, New Jersey

 A bill passed unanimously by Philadelphia City Council seeks to reform the city’s existing curfew legislation.